wonjun-seo/cosmos/_labs/lab01.md

 - Open **Terminal** (Mac) or **cmd** (Windows).
 - Type `code .` and press enter.
   - If you get an error message `command not found`, follow steps in [II.1](#ii1-installation) and [II.2](#ii2-link-to-github).
 - Click the profile icon at the bottom left.
 If you can see your **Github** acount, then you already set up VS Code properly.
-If you know how to use Git (create repository / publish repository / push / pull), then go to [IV](#iv-create-a-group-website).
+If you know how to use Git (create repository/publish repository/push/pull), then go to [IV](#iv-create-a-group-website).
 If not, go to [III](#iii-test-repository).

 ## II.1.
 Installation